Chalarangelo/jsiqle/README.md

 #### Attribute selection

-Specific attributes can be selected from records via the following methods:
+Specific attributes can be selected from records via the following properties:

 - `RecordSet.prototype.select()`: Expects any number of field names in a record.
 Returns a record set with partial records containing only those fields.
 - `RecordSet.prototype.flatSelect()`: Same as `RecordSet.prototype.select()` except that the resulting value is an array of objects instead of a record set of partial records.